Application for Pardon – Get a Pardon or Expungement

-The California State Pardon Board may grant two forms of Pardon.
+The Colorado State Pardon Board may grant two forms of Pardon.
 A full pardon restores all your Rights.
 A Pardon with Restrictions restores all except some Rights.
-For example you may not have restores the right to bear arms or you may be restricted due to sex offender crimes.
+For example you may not have restored the right to bear arms or you may be restricted due to sex offender crimes.
 The Pardon Board has the discretion to place any other restrictions on your pardon, as the Board deems necessary under the circumstances.
-Pardon applicants living in California my have a pardon granted with restoration of some or all civil and political Rights.
+Pardon applicants living in Colorado my have a pardon granted with restoration of some or all civil and political Rights.

-A pardon from the California Pardon Board regarding a Federal Offence is only good in California.
+A pardon from the Colorado Pardon Board regarding a Federal Offence is only good in Colorado.
 You may submit a written request to the head of the agency responsible for maintaining past conviction or current offender information, asking the agency to seal your criminal record.

 A person about whom information is sealed under this section may deny the existence of the information and of an arrest, charge, conviction, or sentence shown in the information.

 State offenders can have their convictions set-aside/vacated by the State court.
 This process dismisses the criminal charges against the offender upon successful completion of probation or sentence and discharge.
 This relief also restores all Rights and eliminates all imposed disabilities and penalties as a result of the criminal conviction.

 Sealing a criminal record means to remove the specific record from public view.
 When a criminal history record is sealed, the public will not have access to it.
 Sealed records remain in a confidential file on the Department of Justice’s computer but it does not show up on record checks such as background checks done by employers